INRIA/scikit-learn-mooc/slides/ml_concepts.md

 # What is machine learning?

-A first, introductory lesson, focusing on general concepts rather than coding or maths.
+A first, introductory lesson, focusing on general concepts rather than coding or maths

 <img src="../figures/scikit-learn-logo.svg">

 ???

-In this lesson, we will discover what is machine learning and its general underlying concepts.
+In this lesson, we will discover what machine learning is, and its general underlying concepts.
 This lesson is an introduction and focuses on general concepts, rather than coding or maths.

 ---
 # What is machine learning?